Ganon's Castle Walkthrough

 Fire Barrier in Ocarina of Time

 Shoot the orb at the back of the room with a Light Arrow to dispel the Fire Barrier.
-Dispelling the barrier returns you to the Great Hall.
+This also returns you to the Great Hall.

 Move the Pillar West of the Great Hall and Enter